Thomas Keneally: Schindler's Ark

-Keneally wrote the Booker Prize-winning novel in 1982, inspired by the efforts of Poldek Pfefferberg, a Holocaust survivor.
+Keneally wrote the Booker Prize–winning novel in 1982, inspired by the efforts of Poldek Pfefferberg, a Holocaust survivor.
 In 1980, Keneally met Pfefferberg in the latter's shop, and learning that Keneally was a novelist, Pfefferberg showed him his extensive files on Oskar Schindler, including the original list itself.
 Keneally was interested, and Pfefferberg became an advisor for the book, accompanying Keneally to Poland where they visited Kraków and the sites associated with the Schindler story.
 Keneally dedicated Schindler's Ark to Pfefferberg: "who by zeal and persistence caused this book to be written."
 He said in an interview in 2007 that what attracted him to Oskar Schindler was that "it was the fact that you couldn't say where opportunism ended and altruism began.
 And I like the subversive fact that the spirit breatheth where it will.
 That is, that good will emerge from the most unlikely places".
 The book was later made into the movie Schindler's List (1993) directed by Steven Spielberg, earning his first Best Director Oscar.
 Keneally's meeting with Pfefferberg and their research tours are detailed in the book Searching for Schindler: A Memoir.

 In 1996, the State Library of New South Wales, in Sydney, New South Wales, Australia, purchased some of the Pfefferberg documents that inspired Keneally, from a private collector, and they are now housed there.

 Honours

 Keneally was elected a Fellow of the Royal Society of Literature in 1973.

-In 1983, he was made an Officer of the Order of Australia (AO).
+In 1983, Keneally was made an Officer of the Order of Australia (AO).
 He is an Australian Living Treasure.
 Keneally has stated that he was once offered the title of Commander of the Order of the British Empire, and that he refused it.
 "I said I pitied any empire of which I was a commander".

 In 2010 the Australian postal service issued a stamp in his honour.

 Keneally has been awarded honorary doctorates including one from the National University of Ireland.